RRS Discovery - Ships of the Polar Explorers

 The Discovery was itself modeled on the design of a whale ship also called Discovery (ex Bloodhound) that had been on an Arctic expedition in the 1870's.
 The great arctic explorer Nansen had recommended that the ship be a duplicated design of the Fram.
 The Ship Committee of the expedition however decided that a conventional whaling hull would be more appropriate as the ship would have to cross the ominous Southern Seas to get to Antarctica.
-A summary of her design by Admiral McClintock, Chairman of the Ship Committee, on 29 November 1899.
+See below for a summary of her design by Admiral McClintock, Chairman of the Ship Committee, on 29th November 1899.

 Finding a yard to build the Discovery was not easy as wooden hulls of that size had become rarities by 1900 when the building of the ship was put out to tender.
 She was almost built in Norway but it was decided that a ship for a British expedition should be built in Britain.